Being Prepared for Your Senior Outing

 Prepare the Car

-First of all, do you have enough gas?
-Check the warning lights on the dashboard.
-It is best to make sure the car is ready to make the trip without accidents and unexpected incidents.
 Plan to get the car ready on time.
+It is best to ensure the car is ready to make the trip without accidents or unexpected incidents.
 Also, try to start out ahead of time.

 Prepare the Senior

 Try to make the trip enjoyable as possible.
-Schedule extra time for bathroom breaks, finding a parking space near the door, and unloading and loading.
+Schedule extra time for bathroom breaks, find parking near the door and unload and load.

 Seated and Safe

-Load the patient first.
 Try to fit the seat to the patient’s needs.
 Don’t keep them waiting and standing out in the weather while you load the car.

 A patient who is small, underweight, and frail may not be safe in the passenger seat because of the air bag’s impact in an accident.
 It might be best for the passenger to ride in the back in that case.

-Also, he may get out of the car, and put himself in danger.
+Also, he may get out of the car and put himself in danger.
 If you must get out of the car for a moment, turn off the car, keep the keys in your pocket, and lock the car.

-Relaxed and Patient
+Relaxed and Be Patient

 They may not be able to hear you with background noise going on.
-You might want to turn off the music or lower the volume and give them a chance to speak to you occasionally.
+You should turn off the music or lower the volume and allow them to speak to you occasionally.

-Try to be patient.
+Try to be patient at all times.
 Respond calmly to their driving advice or to their criticism of your driving.
 Be able to calmly answer questions about the weather, the destination, and the purpose of your trip, even if they ask more than once.